TomNuttall/aws-containers-demo/README.md

 # aws-containers-demo

-Demo Project to explore setting up a Container workflow.
+Demo Project to explore setting up a Container workflow with ECR, ECS, Fargate and Docker.

 Event from S3 on uploading zip files launches ECS task to process file and upload some results to an S3 bucket.